 Track Their Time

-Even if you build a strong relationship with your virtual assistant, you need to be tracking their time.
+Even if you build a strong relationship with the virtual assistant, you need to be tracking their time.
 You can either do this directly through a platform like FreeeUp, or utilize external tracking software to ensure they are actually getting your work done in a timely manner.

 The worst virtual assistants are the ones who aren’t willing to track their time.
 This is almost always a red flag and I suggest you don’t work with anyone who isn’t willing to use time tracking software.
 The exception to this is when you’re paying on a fixed-project basis.